macchiato-dev/ristretto/host.md

 ## Modal Dialog

 This shows a modal dialog with a backdrop, that can be called from inside the container.
-This dialog contains
+This dialog contains an upload area, a link to download a file, or a link to open in a new window.

 ## Uploading